lukiwieser/baysed-chess/readme.md

 ### Lichess Bot

 A bot you can play against on the website [lichess](https://lichess.org/).

-The code for the bot is contained in `lichess_bot`.
+The code for the bot is contained in `/lichess_bot`, and uses the [lichess-bot](https://github.com/lichess-bot-devs/lichess-bot) as a basis.
+Our is bot implementation is defined in `/lichess_bot/lib/strategies.py`.

 ### Interactive Geogebra File